Samadali1697/express-js-template/README.md

 Tech stack

 - Postgres with typeorm and manual migrations
-- Testcontainer for integration tests
+- Testcontainers for integration tests
 - Dockarized

 ## How to run the app
 - Install docker desktop
-- Instal node (project build with v22.8.0)
+- Install node (project build with v22.8.0)
 - Run following commands

 ```